 Oil and Gas Stocks

 I have held oil and gas stocks for myself and clients since before the great crash of oil prices in 2014-15.
 It was severe but created huge opportunities for investors.
 Oil and gas stocks pay out high dividends generally and are ownership in an indispensable industry.
-They have provided the comforts and way of life.
+They have provided the comforts and way of life we have today.
 Even the most pie in the sky estimates put us using a lot of oil and gas indefinitely.
 Oil and natural gas usage is still predicted to rise over the next 10 years.

 Many of the things we use come from oil.
 From plastics to asphalt, chemicals, and lubricants.
 Natural gas is a key component of fertilizer and accounts for 60% of all fertilizer in the United States and globally.
 Millions would starve to death without fertilizer from natural gas.
-Jet fuel is can’t be replaced by electric.
+Jet fuel can’t be replaced by electric.
 We won’t see all electric battleships, tanks, large bulldozers, or even 18 wheelers in the near future, or may never.
 Most of all, we will need oil and gas far into the future for conventional transportation and power.
 Plastic containers can’t be replaced with handcrafted bowls at Farmers markets!

 North America hit record bankruptcy debt across oil and gas sectors in 2020 https://www.nsenergybusiness.com/features/oil-gas-bankruptcy-2020-north-america/ Over 100 companies have gone under due partially to decreased demand from Covid.
-Regulators and environmentalist want them all gone and work hard every day to make their lives miserable while they provide almost all of our way of life.
+Regulators and environmentalist want them all gone and work hard every day to make their lives are miserable while they provide for our way of life.
 It’s what we have.
 It works.
 And it is what we will have for many more decades.
 With the small players faltering I think it is wise to stay with larger companies that produce products for all phases of energy.
 Yes, this would be the dreaded “Big Oil” companies.
 They have the cash, contracts, sales, and political influence to stay at the head of our energy production.
 Many of them are fine companies who are concerned about their shareholders and keeping our lights on.
 They should be heroes not villains.
 As the smaller companies exits it will create more profits from the well run large companies.

 We are finally starting to export huge quantities of Liquified Natural Gas (LNG).
-Europe and China are the biggest buyers, but many countries rely on our LNG which is turned back into gas after being shipped as a liquid.
+Europe and China are the biggest buyers, but many countries rely on our LNG which is turned back into gas after being shipped as a liquid produced by extreme cold.
 Projections have a large percentage of gains in the coming year.
 “Structural global LNG demand could rise 14% by 2025 from 2020, resulting in a 26 to 34 million tons a year call on balancing markets over 2022-25, of which Europe would be the biggest driver.”
 These are conservative projections. https://www.bloomberg.com/professional/blog/global-lng-outlook-2021-25-overview.

 There is vast over-confidence in the fantasy of wind and solar as China has discovered.
 Will we figure it out before we do irreparable damage to our economy?
 In an odd twist, Joe Biden has come crawling back and asking oil companies to help with energy prices!
 Joe Biden suddenly likes frackers Wall Street Journal https://www.wsj.com/articles/joe-biden-suddenly-loves-frackers-oil-industry-11634336080

 We will find solutions to environmental problems as we always have.
 We won’t all die in 9 years like the crazies are screaming.
-Real estate prices have not dropped on ocean front property.
+Climate talking point: Real estate prices have not dropped on ocean front property.
 Insurance companies are still insuring waterfront homes.
 Believe what you see, not what you hear.

 Call me if you would like to discuss the opportunities.